Building Smarter, Stronger Communities

 The goal of CAESER is "building smarter, stronger communities."

-We are currently updating our web site and will have more information in the near future.
+We are remodeling our web site and will unveil it in mid 2016.

-If you are interested in having a speaker, please contact us via email at firstname.lastname@example.org.
+If you are interested in having a speaker about water, disaster resiliency, urban analytics, or mapping and GIS, please contact us via email at firstname.lastname@example.org or call 901.678.5110.

 CAESER in the NEWS